 A Guide to eBook Retailers Beyond Amazon

-By my own decision, my books are not available on Amazon (if you would like to know why, please read the related article, Why You Won’t Find My Books on Amazon).
-Unfortunately, this means that most people looking for books won’t find mine, and those who do might pass them up because they’ve only ever bought ebooks on Amazon for Kindle.
+By my own decision, my books are not available on Amazon (to know why, see Why You Won’t Find My Books on Amazon).
+Unfortunately, this means that most people won’t find my books, and those who do might pass them up because they only buy ebooks on Amazon for Kindle.

-If not, however, I’ve created this handy little guide to help you out.
+If you you want to know more about these other ebook retailers, I’ve created this handy little guide to help you out.

 Barns & Noble